janezd/orange-lecture-notes-web/public/chapters/x01-silhouette/index.md

 Consider a two-feature data set which we have painted in the [Paint Data](https://orangedatamining.com/widget-catalog/data/paintdata/) widget.

 <!!! float-aside !!!>
-Don't get confused: we paint data and/or visualize it with Scatter Plot, which show only two features.
-This is just for an illustration!
-Most data sets contain many features and methods like k-Means clustering take into account all features, not just two.
+Don't get confused: we paint data and/or visualize it with Scatter Plot, which shows only two features.
+This is just for illustration!
+Most data sets contain many features, and methods like k-Means clustering take into account all features, not just two.
 ![](paint-and-kmeans.png)

 ![](paint.png)

-We send the painted data to the k-means clustering, tell it to find three clusters, and display the clustering in the scatter plot.
+We send the painted data to the k-means clustering, tell it to find three clusters, and display the clustering in the Scatter Plot.

 ![](scatterplot.png)